dBertocc/LazyEyeTetris/README.md

 # LazyEyeTetris
-A very basic JavaScript application to use with 3DGlasses in order to help treat Amblyopia (Lazy Eye)
+A very basic JavaScript application to use with 3DGlasses developed in order to help treat Amblyopia (Lazy Eye).